Organic search vs. paid search: how to increase traffic & conversions of both [two reporting templates included]

 Pro tip: You can build a template with other paid search data source platforms instead of Google Ads (for example, if you are using Bing Ads, you can alter the template to connect it as a data source.)

-Both of the templates mentioned in the blog post can be found from Supermetrics Google Sheets – based template gallery.
-In order to use the templates follow these simple steps:
+The template mentioned in the blog post can be found from Supermetrics Google Sheets – based template gallery.
+In order to use the template file follow these simple steps:

-4. You can find both OIKIO templates under the “SEO” template category.
+4. You can find the OIKIO template under the “SEO” template category

 Closing thoughts